Ransomware

 Prompt Initial Response

-Response time is critical to limit the effect of a ransomware attack.
+The response time is critical to limit the impact of a ransomware attack.
 As the initial step, immediately disconnect all vulnerable devices from your network to halt the propagation of the attack and prevent further damage.

-Once done, If required, register the attack by reaching the appropriate authorities.
-Contact the local police or report through trusted platforms like On Guard Online.
+Once done, report the attack to the appropriate authorities, such as the local police or trusted platforms like On Guard Online.

-Your prompt action aids in identifying the attacker’s modus operandi and target selection process, ultimately preventing other organizations from succumbing to the same ransomware invasion.
+Your prompt action aids in identifying the attacker’s modus operandi and target selection process, ultimately preventing other organizations from falling victim to the same ransomware invasion.

 Immutable Backups

-One of the most effective lines of defense against ransomware attacks is restoring your data from an immutable backup that is unchangeable and resistant to modification.
+One of the most effective defenses against ransomware attacks is restoring your data from immutable backups that are unchangeable and resistant to modification.

-In the event of ransomware, these backups provide a clean and secure copy of your files, allowing you to bypass the negotiation with cyber criminals and pay the ransom.
+These backups provide a clean and secure copy of your files, allowing you to bypass the need to negotiate with cybercriminals and pay the ransom.

-When selecting a backup solution, evaluate factors like the amount of data requiring backup, desired backup frequency, and budget constraints.
+When selecting a backup solution, evaluate factors such as the volume of data requiring backup, desired backup frequency, and budget constraints.
 Options include manual backups and automated cloud-based services to ensure you find the right fit.

 Windows System Restore